MohibShaikh/MohibShaikh/README.md

 # Hey, I'm Mohib

-AI + Full Stack Engineer.
+AI + Software Engineer.
 I build developer tools, production web apps, and IoT systems.

 Right now I work mostly on agent infrastructure and AI dev tooling, with Django, FastAPI, and React on the product side and nRF hardware on the edge side.